-Biz Talk – The Ins & Outs of Professional Acting – Virtual
+Biz Talk – The Ins & Outs of Professional Acting – Webinar Recording

 A Conversation With Industry Professionals

-This info and Q&A session offers aspiring actors as well as parents of child actors a rare opportunity to gain insider advice, ask questions, and hear the real deal from a top agent (Barbara Coleman of Innovative Artists), manager (Dave McKeown, director of Edge Management), casting director (Emmy winner Jeanie Bacharach), and actress Cynthia Gibb about breaking in and working as a professional actor.
-Child/teen actors Jamie Mann (Netflix's Country Comfort) and Shiloh Verrico (Netflix's Country Comfort, and currently shooting Disney's Bunk'd), as well as their moms, will be on hand to chime in on their experiences riding the show biz rollercoaster.
+This info and Q&A session offers aspiring actors as well as parents of child actors a rare opportunity to gain insider advice and hear the real deal from a top agent (Barbara Coleman of Innovative Artists), manager (Dave McKeown, director of Edge Management), casting director (Emmy winner Jeanie Bacharach), and actress Cynthia Gibb about breaking in and working as a professional actor.
+Child/teen actors Jamie Mann (Netflix's Country Comfort) and Shiloh Verrico (Netflix's Country Comfort, and currently shooting Disney's Bunk'd) will be on hand to chime in on their experiences riding the show biz rollercoaster.

 Whether you/your child is just getting started or you've already been working for while, this is a chance to ask everything you want to know: How do you find representation?
 What are some do's and don'ts when meeting with agents or managers?
 What is the difference between an agent and manager?
 What are some self-taping tips?
 What are casting directors looking for?
 How can I help my child with audition prep?
 What happens when I/my child books a job?
 If my teen wants to act professionally, what about college?
 What about breaking in later in life as an adult?...